These cinnamon sugar donuts are the reason my kitchen smells like a bakery every Saturday!

 8

 Once fried, transfer the donuts to a wire rack and let them cool completely.
-Then, roll them a few times in cinnamon sugar.
+Then roll them in cinnamon sugar a few times.
 Serve immediately!

 A cinnamon sugar doughnut with a bite missing.